 How to Test for Leaks

-Manually To test for leaks in your plumbing system, manually turn off all indoor and outdoor water use fixtures.
+To test for leaks in your plumbing system, manually turn off all indoor and outdoor water use fixtures.
 Check and record the numbers and the position of the sweep hand on your water meter.
 Wait at least 15 minutes without using water, then recheck your water meter.
 If the sweep hand has moved, or the numbers have advanced, water is possibly leaking somewhere in your plumbing system.
 Learn how to read your meter manually.
-Newer digital meters have a flashing (+) sign instead of a triangle or a sweephand.
+Newer digital meters have a flashing plus sign instead of a triangle or a sweephand.

-Slow Leaks Small leaks are too slow to move the sweep hand.
+Small leaks are too slow to move the sweep hand.
 Turn off the water at the customer valve on your meter and wait a minimum of 15 minutes.
 When you slowly turn the water back on, if water rushes to fill the pipes, you may have a leak.

-Irrigation System Leaks Leaks in your irrigation system won't always show on your meter due to their separate shut-off valves.
+Leaks in your irrigation system won't always show on your meter due to their separate shut-off valves.
 To find leaks, walk your irrigation lines.
 Check for unusual wet spots, leaky or broken sprinkler heads, and use your meter to measure total irrigation use.

-Got a Leak?
 Customers are responsible for the maintenance of the water pipes on their side of the water meter.
 It is the customer's responsibility to fix or contact a plumber to fix leaks on their property.
 Padre Dam does not provide leak repair or leak detection services.